Skip to content

 coola.utils.introspection.get_fully_qualified_name

-get_fully_qualified_name(obj: Any) -> str
+get_fully_qualified_name(obj: object) -> str

 Return the fully qualified name of a Python object.